diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_1/deep_learning/image_classifier_project/README.md

     * Disaster Response Pipelines
     * Recommendation Engines

-The goal of this project is to ...
+The goal of this project is to train an image classifier to recognize different species of flowers

 ## Software and Libraries
 This project uses Python 3.7.2 and the following libraries: